-The club has a membership of around 2000, 9 Board Members and employs 70 permanent and up to 400 casual staff.
+The club has a membership of around 1,200, 7 Board Members and employs 52 permanent and up to 400 casual staff.
 These staff are spread throughout administration, catering, ground staff, race day casuals and the Club’s external entertainment venue, The Junction.

 The business and affairs of the South Australian Jockey Club are decided upon by a Board of Directors.
 The Board of Directors are appointed by election and meet once a month or more often if deemed necessary.

-Bob Holton – Chair
+Bob Holton – Chairman